getify/foi-lang/formalization-work/Foi-Specification.md

   value at registration. `Lazy@` is not applicable.
 - `export { :a.b }` and `export { a: b.c }` carry an access path, which
   is a consuming operation.
-An entry whose path reaches a `def` declared later in the section is a forward reference through a force point and takes `Lazy@`.
+An entry whose path reaches a `def` declared later in the section is therefore a forward reference and takes `Lazy@`.

 ### §8.4 Specifiers